The Call of God in His Seven Thunders - Part 1

 And there came out of the smoke locusts upon the earth: and unto them was given power, as the scorpions of the earth have power.
 And it was commanded them that they should not hurt the grass of the earth, neither any green thing, neither any tree; but only those men which have not the seal of God in their foreheads. – Revelation 9:3-4

-The continuation of this article will provide further evidence from both the Old and New Testament that reveals God's plan in His seven thunders.
+The continuation of this theme in the next article will provide further evidence from both the Old and New Testament that reveals God's plan in His seven thunders.
 It is an important message to His people that is vital and relevant to the times we are living in.

 Please continue here,